dipaksarkar/docs/docs/bouncify/enquiries.md

 3. On the enquiry details page, Check the box labeled `Archived`.

 ##  Delete a enquiry
 You can delete a single enquiry, or delete multiple enquiries at the same time using a bulk action.
-When you delete a enquiry, it's permanently removed from `BouncifyPro`.
+When you delete a enquiry, it's permanently removed from `Bouncify`.
 Deleted enquiries can be restored.
-If you no longer want to display a enquiry for any reason, but don’t want to permanently delete it from your `BouncifyPro`, then you can archive the enquiry instead.
+If you no longer want to display a enquiry for any reason, but don’t want to permanently delete it from your `Bouncify`, then you can archive the enquiry instead.

 ::: warning
 Only staff can edit his reply and messages and staff can also delete enquiry.